-Once upon a time, somebody looked at a small, off-roading vehicle like the Nissan Pathfinder and said to himself: "You know, I think I could use that to replace the family station wagon.
-It's a lot cooler looking than dad's Country Squire.
+Once upon a time, somebody looked at a small, off-road-ready vehicle like the original Nissan Pathfinder and said to himself: "You know, I think I could use that to replace the family station wagon.
+It's a lot cooler-looking than dad's Country Squire.
 And I wouldn't be caught dead in a minivan."
 Since then, the Pathfinder and other SUVs have become increasingly larger and luxurious to meet the demand of millions of like-minded buyers.

 Read the most recent 2015 Nissan Pathfinder review.

 If you are looking for older years, visit our used Nissan Pathfinder page.